African literature

 African literature is literature from Africa, either oral ("orature") or written in African and Afro-Asiatic languages.
 Examples of pre-colonial African literature can be traced back to at least the fourth century AD.
 The best-known is the Kebra Negast, or "Book of Kings", from the 14th century AD.
 Another well-known book is the Garima Gospels, one of the oldest known surviving bibles in the world, written in Ge'ez around 500 AD.

-A common theme during the colonial period is the slave narrative, often written in English or French for western audiences.
+A common theme during the colonial period is the slave narrative, often written in English or French for Western audiences.
 Among the first pieces of African literature to receive significant worldwide critical acclaim was Things Fall Apart, by Chinua Achebe, published in 1958.
 African literature in the late colonial period increasingly features themes of liberation and independence.

 Post-colonial literature has become increasingly diverse, with some writers returning to their native languages.
-Common themes include the clash between past and present, tradition and modernity, self and community, as well as politics and development.
-On the whole, female writers are today far better represented in African literature than they were prior to independence.
+Common themes include the clash between past and present, tradition and modernity, self and community, and politics and development.
+Overall, female writers are today far better represented in African literature than they were before independence.
 The internet has also changed the landscape of African literature, leading to the rise of digital reading and publishing platforms such as OkadaBooks.